Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 RKE2 --> StaticPods["Static Pods<br>• kube-apiserver (FIPS)<br>• kube-controller-manager (FIPS)<br>• kube-scheduler (FIPS)<br>• etcd (Secure mTLS)"] RKE2 --> HelmController["Helm Controller<br>(Auto-deploy)"] HelmController --> Manifests["Manifests<br>• NGINX Ingress<br>• CoreDNS<br>• Metrics Server<br>• Custom Add-ons"]Server vs. Agent Roles

-- Agent Node: Runs only the
+- Agent Node: This node executes only the necessary worker components: the

 Embedded etcd: The Quorum of Truth